Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Ease of Movement / Repositioning 3.7 Easy to settle into, less easy to maintain “upright.”
+Repositioning 3.7 Easy to settle into, harder to keep perfectly upright.

-Value 3.7 You pay for the plush comfort profile.
+Value 3.7 You are paying for a very specific plush comfort profile.

-Overall 3.9 A lounge-first sofa with predictable posture and heat trade-offs.
+Overall 3.9 A cozy lounge pick with predictable support trade-offs.

 Get Together Sofa